 Dr. Muglia is a recipient of numerous awards most notably the prestigious "Society of Pediatric Research Young Investigator Award".
 He has been elected to the American Society for Clinical Investigation and Association of American Physicians.
 In 2010, Dr. Muglia was elected as a Fellow in the American Association for the advancement of Science.
 In 2013, Dr. Muglia was elected to membership in the National Academy of Medicine.
 He has been the recipient of outstanding faculty mentor awards on 7 occasions including Senior Faculty Mentor Award at Cincinnati Children’s, and served as chair of the Board of Scientific Counselors to the NICHD.

-Dr. Amy Murtha is Chair of UCSF's Department of Obstetrics, Gynecology and Reproductive Sciences.
+Dr. Amy Murtha is the dean at RWJ School of Medicine, Rutgers.
+Previously, Chair of UCSF's Department of Obstetrics, Gynecology and Reproductive Sciences.
 As a preterm birth researcher, she focuses on identifying the best ways to diagnose and care for patients at risk for preterm birth, particularly for pregnancies complicated by the premature rupture of fetal membranes.

 Dr. Murtha is a member of numerous professional societies, including the American College of Obstetricians and Gynecologists; Association of Professors of Gynecology and Obstetrics; Society for Maternal-Fetal Medicine; Society for Reproductive Investigations; Infectious Disease Society for Obstetrics and Gynecology; Sigma Xi Scientific Research Society; Preterm Birth International Collaborative; and Perinatal Research Society.